 - What season do you travel during?

-DVC resorts have a range of accommodations, from quaint studios, all the way to three-bedroom villas.
+DVC resorts have a range of accommodations, from quaint studios all the way to three-bedroom villas.
 Studios generally sleep up to four to five people, depending on the resort.
-The new Riviera Resort features Tower Studios which only sleep up to two people.
+The new Riviera Resort features Tower Studios, which only sleeps up to two people.
 However, you may want some extra space or additional amenities if you will be traveling with the family.

 If you’re wondering how many DVC points you need, you should also consider which resorts you will want to travel to the most.
 Newer resorts, like the Riviera, are going to have higher demand and cost more in points as well.
 The new Polynesian bungalows are also rather popular, so you can account for this as well.